-If information is incorrect you can ask us to correct it.

-You can also ask what information we hold about your child and be provided with a copy.
-We will also give you extra information, such as why we use this information about them, where it came from and what types of people we have sent it to.

-You can ask us to delete the information that we hold about your child in certain circumstances.
-For example, where we no longer need the information.

-You can ask us to send you, or another organisation, certain types of information about your child in a format that can be read by computer.

-Our use of information about your child may be restricted in some cases.
-For example, if you tell us that the information is inaccurate we can only use it for limited purposes while we check its accuracy.

-Where the processing of your child's data is based on your consent, you have the right to withdraw this consent at any time.
+- If information is incorrect you can ask us to correct it. - You can also ask what information we hold about you and be provided with a copy.
+We will also give you extra information, such as why we use this information about you, where it came from and what types of people we have sent it to. - You can ask us to delete the information that we hold about you in certain circumstances.
+For example, where we no longer need the information. - You can ask us to send you, or another organisation, certain types of information about you in a format that can be read by computer. - Our use of information about you may be restricted in some cases.
+For example, if you tell us that the information is inaccurate we can only use it for limited purposes while we check its accuracy. - Where the processing of your data are based on your consent, you have the right to withdraw this consent at any time.